ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

    1. Under **Service credentials**, create **New credential**.
    2. Set the **name** to `secure-file-storage-cloudant-acckey`.
    3. For **Role** select **Manager**.
-   4. Keep the default values for the the remaining fields.
+   4. Keep the default values for the remaining fields.
    5. Click **Add**.
 3. Expand the newly created credentials and make note of the values.
 You will need them in a later step.
 4. Under **Manage**, click on **Launch Dashboard**.